carolinarr/installing_R_packages/README.md

 ## Running RStudio on the HPC Clusters

-RStudio is available through two web portals.
+RStudio is available through Open OnDemand web portals.
 If you have an account on Adroit or Della then browse to [https://myadroit.princeton.edu](https://myadroit.princeton.edu) or [https://mydella.princeton.edu](https://mydella.princeton.edu).
 To begin a session, click on "Interactive Apps" and then "RStudio Server".

 ![rstudio](https://tigress-web.princeton.edu/~jdh4/two_frames.png)